What To Do If Homeowners Cannot Afford Property Taxes

 - The higher it is assessed, the more the county will charge for property taxes

 Basics On Property Taxes

-- In the event if a property goes through a foreclosure with back property taxes at the time of the sheriff’s sale, the delinquent property taxes stay with the property and you will no longer be liable for the delinquent property taxes.
+- In the event if a property goes through a foreclosure with back property taxes at the time of the sheriff’s sale, the delinquent property taxes stay with the property and homeowner will no longer be liable for the delinquent property taxes

 Delinquent Property Taxes: Cannot Afford Property Taxes?